CloudElementsOpenLabs/the-doctor/README.md

 # export vdrs (comma-separated) from the list of specified account vdrs to the given folder path.
 For elements, you need to pass element key using -n.
 Again: you can replace vdrs with formulas, elements
 $ doctor download vdrs staging -n vdr1,vdr2,vdr3 -D ~/Desktop/vdrs/

+# export vdrs from specified account vdrs to the given folder path.
+(Note: use -u or --useNew boolean flag to download vdrs in new folder structure for more readability)
+$ doctor download vdrs staging -D ~/Desktop/vdrs/ --useNew

 # import an vdr from the list of specified account vdrs.
 For elements, you need to pass element key using -n.
 Again: you can replace vdrs with formulas, elements
 $ doctor upload vdrs staging -n myVdr -D ~/Desktop/vdrs/